1. Home

 What are applicant screening questions?

-Applicant screening questions quickly filter out applicants who do not meet a job post’s minimum requirements.
-They are short, direct questions most often included in an online application form.
+Applicant screening questions, which are short and direct and most often included in an online application form, quickly filter out applicants who do not meet a job post’s minimum requirements.

 Using applicant pre-screening questions helps speed up the hiring process and is part of the first steps in whittling down the applicant pool.
 They are especially useful if a job post is expected to deliver a large volume of applications or when hiring for very specific skills.